-- Lock. - Breakaway.
+- Lock.
+(The panel is locked or a destination is locked.) - Breakaway.
 (Applicable to all panels except the CQX panel.) - Occasionally, red can also indicate an unintentional breakaway that occurs as result of an improper configuration.
 (Applicable to all panels except the CQX panel.)